Every winter, power outages inevitably hit. When they do, hundreds or even thousands of people find themselves without heat during winter.

 For such a small heater, this Sengoku heats surprisingly well.
 The key is in its efficiency.
 The tank is only 1.2 gallons but can heat up to 380 square feet for over 12 hours.

-Note, however, that some users report a tank will only last for 6 hours even on low setting.
+However, some users report that a tank will only last for 6 hours, even on a low setting.
 Run time can vary drastically depending on the quality of your kerosene.

-Small heaters do come with their downsides though.
-It will take a while to heat up a room, and it isn’t going to do much for a large space.
+Small heaters do come with their downsides, though.
+It will take a while to heat a room, and it isn’t doing much for a large space.

-Best For: Great emergency heater, especially because of fuel efficiency.
-As a supplemental heater it is only suitable for small spaces.
+Best For: Great backup heater, primarily because of fuel efficiency.
+As a supplemental heater, it is only suitable for small spaces.

-At first glance, the fuel efficiency on this kerosene heater seems amazing.
-Yes, it can really run for 13 hours on one tank – but that’s because it isn’t as hot as some other heaters of equal rating.
+At first glance, the fuel efficiency of this kerosene heater seems impressive.
+Yes, it can run for 13 hours on one tank – but it isn’t as hot as other heaters of equal rating.

 That said, it is still a reliable heater that can heat up to 500 square feet.
 It is easy to use and has logical controls.

 The only real issue with this Dyna-Glo heater is that the wick is hard to adjust.
-You don’t get much leeway in the length, which means you can get some bad odors.
+You don’t get much leeway in length, which means you can get nasty odors.

 How Do Kerosene Heaters Work?

 Unlike most other fuel-based heaters, kerosene heaters require a wick.
 The wick absorbs the kerosene.
-When ignited, it carries the flame into the kerosene fuel to light it and produce heat through combustion.
+When ignited, it carries the flame into the kerosene fuel to light it and produces heat through combustion.

-The design of the heater ensures allows the amount of oxygen reaching the fuel to be regulated.
-The flame can also be regulated by increasing or decreasing the length of the wick.
+The design of the heater allows the amount of oxygen reaching the fuel to be regulated.
+The flame can also be controlled by increasing or decreasing the wick length.

-Admittedly, kerosene heaters aren’t my first choice of emergency heater.
-I have a wood burning stove with a duct system that channels the heat throughout the entire home.
+Admittedly, kerosene heaters aren’t my first choice of backup heater.
+I have a wood-burning stove with a duct system that channels the heat throughout the entire home.

-However, most people don’t have a reliable source of wood (I have a small woods on my property) nor do they want to chop lots of wood or install an expensive system “just in case.”
+However, most people don’t have a reliable source of wood, nor do they want to chop lots of wood or install an expensive system “just in case.”

-By comparison, kerosene heaters are fairly cheap to buy and don’t require any installation.
-You just take out the heater as needed during emergencies.
+By comparison, kerosene heaters are reasonably cheap and don’t require any installation.
+You take out the heater as needed during emergencies.